amirebayati/LocalCuisineOrdering/README.md

 - Keep artifact naming consistent and place files at the repository root unless there’s an agreed structure

 ## License
-- Code is licensed under the MIT License.
+- Documents and media (PDFs, images, video) are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
 See [LICENSE](./LICENSE).
-- Documents and media (PDFs, images, video) are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-See [LICENSE-docs](./LICENSE-docs).

 By contributing to this repository, you agree that your contributions will be licensed under the same terms.